cjc7373/CSAPP-lab/README.md

 I got a pitfall that if I added %rsp in the end, the data below %rsp may be lost..

 It is useful to draw stack diagrams.

+## Cache lab
+A cache simulator built from scratch!
+That's quite a bit work.
+I should write not only a command line parser, also data structures like doubly linked list (used in LRU cache).

+The write policy should be write-back and write-allocate, though the lab writeup doesnot mention it.

+> memory accesses are aligned properly, such that a single memory access never crosses block boundaries.
+By making this assumption, you can ignore the request sizes in the valgrind traces